 (In English—fall only)

 This course is an introduction for students to basic concepts and unifying principles of microbiology.
 The goal of this course is to provide the student with an understanding of the general concepts in microbiology, as well as inform them about the general practices used clinically to identify and treat the most common infectious agents.
 The course is oriented towards the clinical aspects of microbiology, but does introduce historically significant discoveries to convey important topics.
-The labs are designed to familiarize students with aseptic methods of microbiological techniques and its applications in clinical and environmental microbiolgy.
+The labs are designed to familiarize students with aseptic methods of microbiological techniques and its applications in clinical and environmental microbiology.
 A previous course in physiology and anatomy is required to take this class.
-Recommended 4 semester credits.
+Credits: 4 semester credits/ 6 quarter hours.

 Organic Chemistry I